auth0/docs/styleguide/about-this-guide.md

 This guide is a reference document; instead of reading through it in linear order, you can use it to look up specific issues as needed.

-If you're new to the style guide and want to get a general sense of what our style is, see the [TL;DR](/styleguide/tl-dr) page.
+If you're new to the style guide and want to get a general sense of what our style is, see the [TL;DR: Style Guide Highlights](/styleguide/highlights).

 ## Breaking the "rules"